Integrable almost complex structures in principal bundles and holomorphic curves: A class of almost complex structures on principal fibre bundles

 (By definition $V$ is the kernel bundle of $\pi_*:TP \nach TM$).
 Thus if $\dim(K) = \dim(M)$ and if one has given $\forall p \in P$ an isomorphism

 in a differentiable manner, then one is able to construct an almost complex structure on $P$.
-Now it is natural to suppose that $\alpha$ commutes with the given right-action of $K$ on $P$.
-This will assure later that right-translations become holomorphic.
+In this setting it is natural to suppose that $\alpha$ commutes with the given right-action of $K$ on $P$. \\

-We recall that to each element $X \in \k$, where $\k$ denotes the Lie algebra of $K$, there corresponds a vertical vector field, noted $X^\#$ and these vector fields span the vertical bundle, which is though trivial.
+Let $\k$ denotes the Lie algebra of $K$.
+To each element $X \in \k$ corresponds a vertical vector field, noted $X^\#$ and these vector fields span the vertical bundle, hence it is trivial.
 Furthermore $\#$ is a Lie algebra homomorphism.
-In fact one differentiates the right-action $P \times K \stackrel{\rho}{\nach} P$ in the second argument at the identity to obtain a mapping $P \times \k \nach TP$ or $\k \nach \Gamma(P,TP)$.
+In fact one differentiates the right-action $P \times K \stackrel{\rho}{\nach} P$ in the second argument at the identity to obtain a mapping $P \times \k \nach TP$, that can also be understood as a map $\k \nach \Gamma(P,TP)$.
 These vector fields are equivariant with respect to right-translations in the following sense